wangru25/TopoDockQ-Feature/README.md

  * @Description:
 -->
 # TopoDockQ-Feature
 This Python package generates persistent combinatorial Laplacian-based features for the TopoDockQ model.
 The full description of TopoDockQ can be viewed [here](https://github.com/XDaiNYU/TopoDockQ).
+A YouTube installation guidance video can be found [here](https://www.youtube.com/watch?v=fozzr7Y_bQc).

 ## Requirements